 Some of the most beautiful drives in the U.S. can be found in the State of Washington.
 Jagged, snow-covered peaks sliced by silver waterfalls and dotted with turquoise alpine lakes.
+Wide-open roads through rolling farmland.
 Deep forests of gigantic, old-growth trees.
 Rugged, misty coastlines and charming seaside towns.
-Washington state has all of this and more.
+Washington State has all of this and more.
 Find information on Washington’s scenic drives here.

 According to National Geographic, the Cascade Loop is one of America’s most spectacular scenic drives.
 From the ports of Puget Sound, the flowering fruit trees of Leavenworth, emerald green farmlands in the Methow and Skagit Valleys, to the miles upon miles of lush forest along the Stevens Pass Greenway and North Cascades National Park: this is the road trip of a lifetime!